marlonbarrios/alwatchedoverbymachinesoflovinggrace/README.md

 - Responsive design that scales to window size
 - Interactive clickable area linking to further reading

-## Installation
-1. Clone this repository
-2. Serve the files using a local web server
-3. Open index.html in a web browser

 ## Usage
 - Spacebar: Play/Pause video
 - Click center of video: Opens article about the poem
 - Window can be resized while maintaining aspect ratio

+## Local Development
+1. Clone this repository
+2. Serve the files using a local web server
+3. Open index.html in a web browser

 ## License
 MIT License